 B.Mus./M.A.T. with Teacher Certification (Voice; Students with Disabilities)

-In order to accommodate the variety of music teaching specializations, this program provides a considerable amount of elective coursework.
-The 32-hour program offers small classes, individualized attention, and fieldwork in your own classroom.
-With an appropriate balance between theory and practice, this program is designed to nurture musical maturity, reflective teaching practice and promote educational leadership in music education.
+- 32-hour program offers small classes, individualized attention, and fieldwork in your own classroom.
+The program also fosters a balance of theory and practice to nurture musical maturity, reflective teaching practice and educational leadership.

-Link to MSU Graduate Catalog: M.A.
-Music Education course listing
+See MSU Graduate Catalog: M.A.
+Music Education Curriculum

 Graduate Teacher Certification Programs